aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 as well as the increase in number of neurons for predicting the output token, which is usually a linear transformation.

 According to the website [open source Shakespeare](https://www.opensourceshakespeare.org/statistics/) there are 28,829 unique words in all of Shakespeare's works, and apparently 40% of those words are used only once.
-That is a lot of words, but relatively modern LLMs (e.g. GPT2) use a token size of ~50,000[^{% cite radford2019language %}, since these models need to understand more than just the vocabulary of Shakespeare.
+That is a lot of words, but relatively modern LLMs (e.g. GPT2) use a token size of ~50,000[^<d-cite key="radford2019language"></d-cite>, since these models need to understand more than just the vocabulary of Shakespeare.

 Large vocabulary sizes also mean that we need a very large dataset in order to capture enough examples for every token in the vocabulary in order to train each token sufficiently.
 For example rarer tokens might be undertrained.